Andrew Crowe

 PATHWAY OF THE BIRDS: The Voyaging Achievements of Māori and their Polynesian Ancestors

-New Zealand history books (including the recent award-winning Tangata Whenua) continue to claim that Māori reached Aotearoa – New Zealand by accident, holding to a widely held belief that Polynesian voyagers were 'certainly heroic but not necessarily skilful'.
+New Zealand history books continue to claim that Māori reached Aotearoa – New Zealand by accident, holding to a widely held view that Polynesian voyagers were 'certainly heroic but not necessarily skilful'.
 In Pathway of the Birds, science writer Andrew Crowe reveals a very different story.
 His readable and wide-ranging summary of evidence concerning the country's founding history – and that of the Pacific as a whole – confirms the unique capabilities of Pacific seafarers, in particular their ability to find and re-find incredibly small and/or remote maritime targets.
 How?
 As Hawaiian master navigator Nainoa Thompson explains: 'Everything you need to navigate is in nature.
 The question is, can you see it?'
 In Pathway of the Birds, Crowe elaborates on the many ways in which an appreciation of the natural world does indeed provide a significant key to understanding one of the most expansive and rapid phases of human migration in prehistory – a relatively brief period during which an oceanic region the size of Africa (including New Zealand, the Hawaiian Islands and Easter Island and all the islands in between), was discovered and settled by a single race of people.

 THE TITLE